 A recognition program is only as successful as the support it receives.
 Lack of executive support and buy-in is the number one reason why recognition programs are discontinued.
 Much of this is due to a misunderstanding of just how much a recognition program can affect success and the bottom line.

-To help, Sparck offers a FREE Employee Engagement Cost Analysis, which looks at industry specific trends and uses data such as average salary and company size to show what you’re potentially leaving on the table and what an increase in employee engagement could mean for your company.
+To help, Sparck offers a FREE Employee Engagement ROI Analysis, which looks at industry specific trends and uses data such as average salary and company size to show what you’re potentially leaving on the table and what an increase in employee engagement could mean for your company.

 So, bring it on!
 Whether you have a recognition program in place or are thinking of implementing one, make it your New Year’s resolution to get out there and get going.
 Find out what makes your employees tick.
 Highlight the things that are working and improve those that aren’t.